vburlbl/cleantalk-spam-protect/readme.txt

 * Formidable forms, Contact form 7, JetPack Contact form, Fast Secure Contact form, Ninja forms, Landing pages and any themes/custom contact form.
 * WooCommerce review form.
 * WordPress Landing Pages.
+* Any WordPress form (with enabled anti-spam option 'Custom contact forms').

 = Cloud antispam for WordPress.
 CAPTCHA less, no spam comments, no spam registrations, no spam contact emails, no spam trackbacks =
 Spam is one of the most irritating factors.
 Spam become every year more and conventional anti spam can no longer handle all the spam bots.
 CleanTalk prevents spam and automatically blocks it.
 You'll be surprised of effective protection against spam.